-An assay is an essentially investigative procedure used either to qualitatively assess or to quantitatively measure some target entity usually according to its presence, amount, or functional activity.
-Accordingly, an assay is generally a direct form of testing.
+An assay is an investigative procedure used either to qualitatively assess or to quantitatively measure some target entity usually according to its presence, amount, or functional activity.

 A test is ‘direct’ when it seeks to detect the presence of the organism suspected as the cause of an infection.
 Conversely, a test is said to be ‘indirect’ when it’s focus is on the immune response of the person who provided the sample for testing.

-The Lyme detection panel is a urine-based PCR (i.e., polymerase chain reaction) assay designed to detect the genetic footprint of Borrelia burgdorferi, the most common cause of Lyme infection in the United States, as well as the footprints of ten common Lyme co-infectors.
+The Lyme detection panel is a urine-based PCR (Polymerase Chain Reaction) assay designed to detect the DNA of Borrelia burgdorferi, the cause of Lyme infection in the United States, as well as the DNA of ten common Lyme co-infectors.